Jerome1337/sac/README.md

-# go-shape-area
+# Sac

-Geometric shapes calculator CLI written in Golang
+Shapes area calculator (**Sac**) is a simple CLI written in Go.
+Initially created to provide a command line way to find geometric shapes area.

+## Features

+- Shapes area calculator